akajuvonen/beep-reader-player/README.md

 # Beep reader player

 A python program that reads notes and durations from a text file and plays them back as sine waves.
-TODO: Also volumes should be read from the file.
+Also volumes should be read from the file.

 Note frequencies are automatically calculated.
 There is no need for huge lookup tables.